-Event 5: (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; Forward.
-FYS confirms to the operator that it has entered the Forward phase by playing the sound of the freight car door closing.
+Event 5: The operator now interrupts the transformer throttle again to enter the next FYS phase; Event 5.
+FYS confirms to the operator that it has entered the Event 5 phase by playing the sound of the freight car door closing.
 Within 2 seconds of the door closing, the locomotive bell begins chiming, the diesel engine sounds come on and the air compressor pumps start.
-After approximately 7 chimes of the bell, the engine begins moving in the forward phase with the bell continuing to ring another 7 chimes before automatically turning off.
+After approximately 7 chimes of the bell, the engine begins moving in the same start.
+After approximately 7 chimes of the bell, the engine begins moving in the same direction as it was moving in Event 1, with the bell continuing to ring another 7 chimes before automatically turning off.
 Once the bell turns off, the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the horn as usual.

-Note: When entering the Forward phase of FYS, it is important to set the transformer throttle at a high enough setting that will allow the engine to begin moving once FYS automatically activates the motors.
+Note: When entering the Event 5 phase of FYS, it is important to set the transformer throttle at a high enough setting that will allow the engine to begin moving once FYS automatically activates the motors.
 Otherwise the engine will just sit still until you increase the transformer throttle setting on the transformer.